platformio/platformio-core/docs/projectconf.rst

       - Add the directory *dir* to the list of directories to be searched for header files.

+This option can be set by global environment variable :ref:`envvar_PLATFORMIO_BUILD_FLAGS`.

 Example:

 .. code-block::   ini